-NEW YORK — “I can only judge Fidel by the hour I spent with him,” former Minnesota governor and renowned conspiracy crockpot Jesse Ventura told The Daily Caller in the empty lobby restaurant of his New York City hotel in mid-September.
+NEW YORK — “I can only judge Fidel by the hour I spent with him,” renowned conspiracist Jesse Ventura told The Daily Caller in the empty lobby restaurant of his New York City hotel in mid-September.

 “And I will tell you this about Fidel.
 He had the most unique — I will always remember his handshake.
 Always.
 And I’ve shaken how many hands?
 But I will always remember his.”

 “He winds up.
-When he met me he cocks his hand up and he thrusts it down to you,” Ventura explained with palpable excitement in his voice.
+When he met me he cocks his hand up and he thrusts it down to you,” the former Minnesota governor explained with palpable excitement in his voice.

 “And I’ll tell you what he first said to me.
 The first thing out of Fidel Castro’s mouth to me, he looked me right in the eye and said, ‘You’re a man of great courage.’”

 TheDC’s interview with Ventura was supposed to be about his new book, “DemoCRIPS and ReBLOODlicans: No More Gangs in Government,” but the plurality of the nearly 90 minutes seemed to focus on Cuba.
-Early in the interview TheDC asked the former Navy SEAL and professional wrestling caricature why he was seemingly more willing to believe Fidel Castro, who was until recently the inhumane dictator of the island nation and who Ventura wrote about meeting in a previous book, than the flawed but open and democratic American government?
+Early in the interview TheDC asked the former Navy SEAL and professional wrestling caricature why he was more willing to believe Fidel Castro, who was until recently the inhumane dictator of the island nation, than the flawed but open and democratic American government?

 “Fidel runs a very inhumane — how do you know that?” he asked incredulously.
 “They have the highest health care of any Latin American country. … What has he done that’s inhumane?”